Golf Tutorials

 Fog or Darkness

 Visibility is an essential component of both safety and fairness.
+Fog or Darkness can make play unsafe.
 Play must be suspended when players can no longer see the intended landing area of their shot.
 Hitting a drive into thick fog where marshals and other playing groups are located is extremely dangerous.

 When the Course Itself Becomes Unplayable